josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/📜_duty_to_correct.md

 - avoid suspicion
 - and function as a citizen

-…is compromised.
+   is compromised.

 This node explains why a *duty to correct* must exist across all public bodies, how it should function, and why its absence is a structural threat to democracy and minority safety.

-It sits alongside:
-- 📛 *bureaucratic_memory_failure_and_identity_contamination*
-- 📡 *cross-system_metadata_echo_chains*
-- 🗃️ *safeguarding_logic_mission_creep_and_identity_pathologising*

 ---